-&lt;sup>37 Voir dire is the questioning of prospective jurors by a judge and attorneys in court.
-It is used to determine if any juror is biased or cannot deal with the issues fairly, or if there is cause not to allow a juror to serve (e.g., knowledge of the facts; acquaintanceship with parties, witnesses or attorneys; occupation which might lead to bias; prejudice against the death penalty; or previous experiences such as having been sued in a similar case).

-&lt;sup>38 See 20 ILCS 2605/2605-302(a); 5 ILCS 160/4a; 50 ILCS 205/3b; and 110 ILCS 12/15.

-&lt;sup>39 See 65 ILCS 5/3.1-35-20 and People ex rel.
-Burgess v.
-City of Urbana, 33 Ill.
-App.
-3d 623 (4th Dist.
-1975).

-&lt;sup>40 20 ILCS 2630/3(A); 20 ILCS 415/8b.1; 15 ILCS 310/10b.1.

-(1) Computer technologies may undermine Illinois's policy of limiting the public availability of compiled arrest histories.
+- (7) Courts may expunge or seal an arrestee's arrest records Illinois law permits the court to order the sealing and expungement of arrest records under certain circumstances.
+43 - (8) Expungement of pretrial service records Two years after the date of the first interview with a pretrial services representative, the arrestee may apply to the chief circuit judge for an order expunging from the records of the pretrial services agency all files pertaining to the arrestee.
+44 Issues identified (1) The use of emerging computer technologies may undermine Illinois's policy of limiting the public availability of compiled arrest histories.
 BACKGROUND: The U.S. Department of Justice's regulations concerning criminal justice information systems do not prohibit a state from sharing the non-conviction, arrest information contained in its criminal history repository with the public.
 Rather, the regulations permit each state to decide whether its arrest information should be made available to the public.
 Analysis of Illinois statutes reveals an intent on the part of the General Assembly to restrict access to compiled arrest records.
 Nevertheless, the only way to ensure that the government isn't abusing its arrest powers (i.e., conducting secret arrests) was to provide the public with some limited access to arrest records.
-The General Assembly did this in the Illinois Freedom of Information Act and the statutes granting news media certain access to arrest information within 72 hours of an arrest.
+The General Assembly did this by making arrest blotters available to the public under the Illinois Freedom of Information Act47 and granting news media certain access to arrest information within 72 hours of an arrest.
 INTEGRATED JUSTICE INFORMATION SYSTEMS MAY UPSET THE BALANCE BETWEEN PUBLIC OVERSIGHT AND THE PRIVACY OF INDIVIDUALS ARRESTED FOR, BUT NOT CONVICTED OF, COMMITTING A CRIME.
 Historically, it was extremely difficult, even for the justice system, to collect and compile these arrest records from the almost 2,000 police agencies across the state.
 As police and sheriff's departments provide arrest blotter information electronically, little stands in the way of an individual or corporation interested in compiling its own set of arrest histories and offering them for sale to the public.

-RECOMMENDATION: It may be advisable for the Illinois General Assembly to reexamine this issue and consider how collecting and sharing electronic arrest data may upset the balance between public oversight of the justice system and the privacy interests of those individuals who were arrested but not convicted.
+RECOMMENDATION: The Privacy Policy Subcommittee recommends that an advisory group be convened to (1) examine Illinois's policies concerning the public availability of compiled arrest histories and explain how they are intended to work; (2) identify specific technologies and practices that potentially undermine or expose gaps in these policies, including any instances where individuals were actually harmed; and (3) develop recommendations to ensure a sound balance between public oversight of the justice system and the privacy interests of those individuals who are arrested but not convicted.
+43 20 ILCS 2630/5.

+45 28 C.F.R. §§ 20.20(c); 20.21(b)(2).

+46 See 20 ILCS 2630/7 (restricting the disclosure of arrest records except as permitted by law) and 775 ILCS 5/2-103 (providing that unless otherwise authorized by law, it is a civil rights violation for any employer to inquire into or use the fact of an arrest as a basis for any employment-related decision).
+47 5 ILCS 140/7(1)(d)(i) (requiring any chronologically maintained listing of arrests processed at the agency to be made publicly available).
+48 Supra note 31.